Research

 Plasticity and Yielding

-This research spans epithelial yielding driven by random cellular traction, scaling theories of creep flow, thermally activated dynamics in amorphous solids, and elastoplastic descriptions of sudden failure.
-A recurring theme is that biological tissues can often be understood using concepts developed for glasses and yield-stress materials, but they also introduce new ingredients such as active forcing, growth, and remodeling.7,11,19 The aim is to develop a common framework for plasticity that can explain when a tissue behaves like a solid, when it fluidizes, and how microscopic disorder shapes the path to flow or failure.
+This research spans epithelial yielding driven by random cellular traction, long-lived elastic strain fields generated by cell divisions, scaling theories of creep flow, thermally activated dynamics in amorphous solids, and elastoplastic descriptions of sudden failure.
+A recurring theme is that biological tissues can often be understood using concepts developed for glasses and yield-stress materials, but they also introduce new ingredients such as active forcing, growth, and remodeling.1,7,11,19 The aim is to develop a common framework for plasticity that can explain when a tissue behaves like a solid, when it fluidizes, and how microscopic disorder shapes the path to flow or failure.

 - T. Divoux et al. Ductile-to-brittle transition and yielding in soft amorphous materials: perspectives and open questions, Soft Matter, 20, 6868-6888 (2024).